 The cost information gathered will be entered to the ABC software.

-The software then performs calculations and produce reports to support management decisions.
+The software then performs calculations and produces reports to support management decisions.

-Based on the reports, management can then identify the steps that should be taken to increase profit margins in order to make the activities more efficient.
+Based on the reports, management can identify the steps that should be taken to increase profit margins in order to make the activities more efficient.

 The management steps and decisions taken after an activity-based costing experience is generally known as Activity-Based Management.
 In this process, the management makes business decisions to optimize certain activities and let some activities go.

 Sometimes, organizations face the risk of spending too much time, money and resources on gathering and analysing data required for activity-based costing model.
 This can eventually lead to frustration and the organization may give up on ABC eventually.